-Organized Sailing on Lake Manawa began in the mid 1940’s at the Lakeshore Country Club.
+Organized Sailing on Lake Manawa began in 1946 (World War 2 ended Sept 2, 1945) at the Lakeshore Country Club.
 The Iowa-Nebraska Sailing Association (INSA) was formed in 1949 as a sanctioned racing fleet #309 of the Snipe Class International Sailing Association (SCIRA).
-Since that time, our fleet has continuously operated each year with fleet sizes ranging from 10 to 40 Snipes.The INSA Sailing Club moved from the Lakeshore Country Club to a new facility at the current location in 1988 which was the site of the Lake Manawa State Park Ranger’s headquarters.
+Since that time, our fleet has continuously operated each year with fleet sizes ranging from 10 to 40 Snipes.The INSA Sailing Club moved from the Lakeshore Country Club to a new facility at the current location in 1986 which was the site of the Lake Manawa State Park Ranger’s headquarters.

 This 5-acre facility with maintenance buildings, garages and the Ranger’s house were acquired through a sub-lease with the city of Council Bluffs from the Iowa Department of Natural Resources.

 The Lake Manawa Sailing Association (LMSA) was formed that same year as an organization to 1) accommodate and promote the INSA Snipe racing sailors, 2) promote and encourage sailing of any/all classes of boats suited for Lake Manawa, and 3) manage the club facility and property.
 Once formed, the new sailing association joined together to finance and physically construct a first class sailing facility.